China State Construction Engineering Corporation

 The China State Construction Engineering Corporation (CSCEC; 中国建筑集团有限公司) is a Chinese state-owned construction company headquartered in Beijing.
 It is the largest construction company in the world by revenue and the 8th largest general contractor in terms of overseas sales, as of 2020.
 In 2023, the company was ranked 66th in the Forbes Global 2000.

 While most of the assets of CSCEC were floated in the stock exchange as China State Construction Engineering Corporation Limited (CSCECL), CSCEC retained some assets such as schools and hospitals, as well as the stake in China Construction International Corporation (中国对外建设总公司) which was not able to be transferred.
 Thus, CSCEC granted the listed company supervising rights.

-This construction firm has built several of the world’s tallest buildings and largest construction megaprojects (see Projects list below.)
+This construction firm has built several of the world's tallest buildings and largest construction megaprojects (see Projects list below).

 Corporate structure

 The CSCEC has numerous branches or subsidiaries.
 It is divided into five main divisions and twelve traditional core business areas, including eight Group's engineering offices and four Design Institutes, as well as its own national research laboratory.
 The main business units of the group are planning and design, project development, equipment leasing, trade, construction and facilities management.

 Its subsidiary and listed company, China State Construction Engineering Corporation Limited (CSCECL) (中国建筑股份有限公司), was established in 2007.
 It was listed on the Shanghai Stock Exchange in 2009 with its IPO price at RMB$4.18 per share.
 The shares closed at RMB$6.53, 56% higher than its IPO price, at the first trading day.
-It was the world's biggest IPO in 2009, raising the capital of US$7.3 billion.
+It was the world's biggest IPO in 2009, raising US$7.3 billion of capital.